Evelina Schwarzschild

 Nora and Joyce both died in 2002, and Henry in 2004.

-Ruth Taper, the eldest of the four children of Alfred Mayer and Evelina Schwarzschild, lived till 2013 when she was 99; these pictures were taken of Ruth with Keith Mayer (her nephew, my cousin) in February 2013, shortly before her death on 10th March.
+Ruth Taper, the eldest of the four children of Alfred Mayer and Evelina Schwarzschild, lived till 2013 when she was 99.
+The picture on the left shows Ruth with Keith Mayer (her nephew, my cousin) in February 2013, shortly before her death on 10th March.
+The picture on the right was taken at Ruth’s 95th birthday party, September 2008.

 Ruth was buried in Bushey Cemetery beside her first husband Ted.